© 2025 All Rights reserved WUSF

 It's something that I am so happy with and content with, and it's given me that next step in my career to be able to have an impact and welcome more people from completely different backgrounds into conservation.

-Join the Florida Wildlife Corridor Foundation and Wildpath for an evening of powerful storytelling through three short documentaries that explore the wild heart of Florida and those working to protect it:
+Join the Florida Wildlife Corridor Foundation and Wildpath for an evening of powerful storytelling through three short documentaries that explore the wild heart of Florida and those working to protect it.

-Patchwork Wild: Stitching the Last Strands (22m): Official premiere of the latest expedition documentary film from the Florida Wildlife Corridor Foundation and partners following a multi-day journey from threaded strands of cypress and shallow sloughs highlighting the vital connections working lands make between protected wilderness in southwest Florida.
+"Patchwork Wild: Stitching the Last Strands" (22 minutes): Official premiere of the latest expedition documentary film from the Florida Wildlife Corridor Foundation and partners.
+It follows a multiday journey from threaded strands of cypress and shallow sloughs highlighting the vital connections working lands make between protected wilderness in Southwest Florida.

-The Little Brown Bird (33m): Once down to 80 in the wild, the Florida Grasshopper Sparrow is at risk of extinction.
-Biologist Fabiola "Fabby" Baeza-Tarin and an unexpected team work together to protect the sparrows, their shrinking habitat, and the headwaters of the Everglades.
+"The Little Brown Bird" (33 minutes): Once down to 80 in the wild, the Florida Grasshopper Sparrow is at risk of extinction.
+Biologist Fabiola "Fabby" Baeza-Tarin and an unexpected team work together to protect the sparrows, their shrinking habitat and the headwaters of the Everglades.

-The Book of George (15m): From Brooklyn’s concrete jungle to the heart of the Everglades, Black wildlife photographer George McKenzie Jr. is transforming his lens into a beacon of change.
-Swapping the weight of a gun for the promise of a camera, McKenzie captures city pigeons and rats as well as elusive panthers.
-A rare gem in the predominantly white canvas of wildlife photography, McKenzie is empowering kids of color to shift their gaze to conservation.
+"The Book of George" (15 minutes): From Brooklyn’s concrete jungle to the heart of the Everglades, Black wildlife photographer George McKenzie Jr. is transforming his lens into a beacon of change.
+McKenzie captures city pigeons and rats as well as elusive panthers.
+McKenzie is empowering kids of color to shift their gaze to conservation.
 This film features mature language that may not be suitable for all audiences.

 Steve Newborn is a WUSF reporter and producer at WUSF covering environmental issues and politics in the Tampa Bay area.